joyharjanto/cliff/README.md

 ## 4. Add Environment Variables

-Copy the env.example file to a .env file inside of the backend folder and replace the following
+Rename the .env.example file inside of backend to .env and replace the following

 ```
 RECALL_API_KEY=your_recall_api_key